Curriculum

 Lesson Six: Ethics and Theologies of Interfaith Cooperation

 The third area of knowledge for interfaith leadership is what we call an ethic or theology of interfaith cooperation.
-This personal ethic, derived from the texts, figures, history, and art of one’s own tradition, is explained in detail in this lesson.
+This personal ethic, derived from the texts, figures, history, and art of one’s own tradition, is explained in detail in this video.
 We will also identify how this ethic or theology can and should be used by interfaith leaders in different contexts.

 In this series of interviews, young professionals share their ethics and theologies of interfaith cooperation and reflect on how they use them in their own interfaith leadership.

-• 6.3: Building Relationships Across Difference
+6.3: Building Relationships Across Difference (Interfaith Focus)

 This summative module reviews the concept and purpose of ethics and theologies of interfaith cooperation and reflects on how effective dialogue facilitation helps build relationships and grow interfaith cooperation.